ylipacbio/IsoSeq-3.0/README.md

      pbtranscript cluster [OPTIONS] flnc_fa consensusFa

-The input file can be fasta or bam format, and the output file must be fasta format.
+The input file and the output file must be fasta format.
 An example command would be:

     pbtranscript cluster [OPTIONS] isoseq_flnc.fasta output.fasta